PatrickKoss/lecture-ss-new-database-concepts/chapter-replication/README.md

 We will also discuss various replication topologies and their tradeoffs.

 ## Task
+In this chapter, we expand upon the previous database implementation to incorporate replication.
+To accomplish this, we spawn a multi-producer single-consumer (mpsc) channel.
+The leader node is responsible for transmitting all updates and deletion requests to the channel, and the consumer node is responsible for forwarding the request to all followers.
+The followers will then apply the request to their local state, ensuring consistency across all replicas.
 - [ ] Implement [main/tokio::spawn](patrick-db/src/main.rs)
 - [ ] Implement [handle_update_key](patrick-db/src/server.rs)
 - [ ] Implement [delete_key](patrick-db/src/server.rs)